+On some boats, increased trim-in range can cause handling problems at high speeds, resulting in personal injury or death.
+We recommend that only qualified personnel adjust the trim-in limit inserts and test the boat for handling problems.

+IMPORTANT: Some boat/engine combinations not using a trim angle adjustment device, or trimmed to the full trim in position, may not exhibit any undesireable or unsafe handling or steering conditions.
+In these cases, a trim limiting device may not be adventageous to accelleration or planing.
+Always perform a water test to determine if these characteristics apply to a particular boat/engine combination.

+To limit trim in on models with a three-ram trim system, purchase a stainless steel tilt pin from your dealer and insert it in whichever adjustment hole is desired.

+To limit trim in on models with a single-ram trim system, use the cadmium plated bolt shipped with the engine.

+a - Stainless steel tilt pin (Three-Ram trim system)

+b - Bolt shipped with engine (Single-Ram trim system)

-- In rare circumstances, the owner may decide to limit the trim in.
-This can be accomplished by purchasing a stainless steel tilt pin from your dealer and inserting it in whatever adjustment hole in the transom brackets is desired.
-The nonstainless steel shipping bolt should not be used in this application other than on a temporary basis. - 2.
-Trimming out or up can: - Lift the bow higher out of the water. - Generally increase top speed. - Increase clearance over submerged objects or a shallow bottom. - Increase steering torque or pull to the left at a normal installation height (with the normal right-hand rotation propeller.) - In excess, can cause boat porpoising (bouncing) or propeller ventilation. - Cause engine overheating if any cooling water intake holes are above the waterline.
+Trimming out or up can:

+- Lift the bow higher out of the water.

+- Generally increase top speed.

+- Gain clearance over submerged objects or a shallow bottom.

+- Increase steering torque or pull to the left at a normal installation height (with the normal right hand rotation propeller). - In excess, cause boat porpoising (bouncing) or propeller ventilation. - Cause engine overheating if any cooling water intake holes are above the water line.

-TILTING OPERATION
+POWER TILT OPERATION (THREE-RAM TRIM SYSTEMS)

-To tilt the outboard, shut off the engine and press the trim/tilt switch or auxiliary tilt switch to the up position.
-The outboard will tilt up until the switch is released or it reaches its maximum tilt position.
+To tilt the outboard, shut off the engine and press the trim/tilt switch or the auxiliary tilt switch (located on the cowl) to the up position.
+The outboard tilts up until the switch is released or it reaches the maximum tilt position.

-- 1. Engage the tilt support lever by rotating the knob to bring the support lever upward. - 2.
-Lower the outboard to rest on the tilt support lever.
+1. Engage the tilt support lever by pushing the metal stop and rotating the knob to bring the support lever upward.

+- a Tilt support lever

+- b Metal stop

+- c Knob

+- 2. Lower the outboard to rest on the tilt support lever.

-Disengage the tilt support lever by raising the outboard off the support lever and rotating the lever down.
+- 3. Disengage the tilt support lever by raising the outboard off the support lever and rotating the lever until it locks.
 Lower the outboard.